Personalized Annabelle Storybook — Make Her the Hero

 Can I create multiple stories for Annabelle with different themes?

 Absolutely!
 Many families create a collection of stories for Annabelle, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Annabelle experience being the hero in new ways, which is wonderful for a child with gracious qualities.
+Each story lets Annabelle experience being the hero in new ways, which is great for a child with gracious qualities.

 Can I add Annabelle's photo to the storybook?